starlordsaraf/Insurance-Claims-Prediction-CDSAML/README.md

 # Insurance-Claims-Prediction-CDSAML
+This project was a part of my summer internship at Centre for Data Science and Applied Machine Learning at PES University.
-Machine learning based project on prediction of insurance claims.
+The aim of the project was to come up with a machine learning based model for prediction of insurance claims given the historical data.